3TUSK/LC-Sharp/Specifications.md

   - `SecondPass()`: Handles all instructions stored for second pass, loading the instruction's `pc` and line `index` context info and then assembling it.
   - `Directive(string directive)`: Handles a named directive.
   - `.BLKW`: Skips the `pc` assembly context over a segment of memory locations.
+  - `.BREAK`: Records a breakpoint; the GUI will pause execution when the PC reaches this value
+  - `.END`: Ends the first pass for the current file, calling the second pass on instructions handled so far and clearing labels.
   - `.FILL`: Sets the data at the current memory location to the given value.
-  - `.END`: Ends the current scope by calling the second pass on instructions handled so far and clearing labels.
-Does not end the assembly process (the aforementioned scope functionality should be moved to a new directive called `.SCOPE`).
+  - `.SCOPE`: Creates a new scope with the given name.
+Clears the previous scope by calling second pass on instructions handled so far and then appending its name to the labels passed so far.
+  - `.STRINGZ`: Places the characters of the given string into a segment of memory locations the last of which will be set to `0`.
   - `.TRAP`: Declares a new TRAP subroutine with the given name, adding the current memory location to the TRAP vector table and adding a new Trap object to the `ops` table.
-  - `.STRINGZ`: Places the characters of the given string into a segment of memory locations the last of which will be set to `0`.
-- `NeoAssembler`: Yourui Xue's implementation of an LC-3 assembler.
+Also creates a new scope with the given name.
 # Command-line arguments

 ## GUI Mode